Presidents of the United States on U.S. postage stamps: Andrew Jackson

-Andrew Jackson, was the seventh president of the United States, served from 1829 to 1837.
+Andrew Jackson, was the seventh president of the United States who served two terms from 1829 to 1837.
 He was the commander of the American forces at the Battle of New Orleans in 1815.
 Jackson died in 1845, and the Post Office first released a stamp in his honor 18 years after his death, with the issue of 1863 (displayed in First appearances) above).
 At that time, as aforesaid, he had already appeared on two different Confederate 2¢ stamps.